PhilBau/Dashboard/README.md

 Widgets simply provide content to be displayed in the widget dashboard.
 They can return any kind of HTML content.
-Widgets must be classes which implement the `Dashboard_AbstractWidget` and follows the usual autoloading standards in Zikula `<Modname>_Widget_<Widgetname>` and stored in the corresponding `Widget/` folder.
+Widgets must be classes which implement the `Dashboard_AbstractWidget` and follows the usual autoloading standards in Zikula `<Modname>_Widget_<Widgetname>` and stored in the corresponding `Widget` folder.

 Widgets are stored in 3rd party modules, not in the Dashboard module.